segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Segment stops creating new tables for the events after you exceed this limit.
 However you can contact your AWS account representative to increase these limits.

-Here are [additional considerations](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.
+You should also read the [additional considerations](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.